-- The "Zoning District Plan" annexed to By-law No. 3575 as Schedule "D" is hereby amended according to the plan marginally numbered Z-383(a) and attached to this By-law as Schedule "A", and in accordance with the explanatory legends, notations and references inscribed thereon, so that the boundaries and districts shown on the Zoning District Plan are varied, amended or substituted to the extent shown on Schedule "A" of this By-law, and Schedule "A" of this By-law is hereby incorporated as an integral part of Schedule "D" of By-law No. 3575. - The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, which area shall be more particularly described as CD-1(261), and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, and the only uses for which development permits will be issued are: - (a) Multiple Dwellings, consisting of a total maximum of 48 dwelling units; - (b) Accessory Buildings; - (c) accessory uses customarily ancillary to the above uses. - 3.
-Floor Space Ratio - 3.1 The floor space ratio shall not exceed 0.52 calculated on the area of the site after road dedication. - 3.2 The following shall be included in the computation of floor space ratio: - (a) all floors having a minimum ceiling height of 4 feet, including earthen floor, both above and below ground level, to be measured to the extreme outer limits of the building; and
+1. The "Zoning District Plan" annexed to By-law No. 3575 as Schedule "D" is hereby amended according to the plan marginally numbered Z-383(b) and attached to this By-law as Schedule "A", and in accordance with the explanatory legends, notations and references inscribed thereon, so that the boundaries and districts shown on the Zoning District Plan are varied, amended or substituted to the extent shown on Schedule "A" of this By-law, and Schedule "A" of this By-law is hereby incorporated as an integral part of Schedule "D" of By-law No. 3575.

+2. The area shown included within the heavy black outline on Schedule "A" is rezoned to CD-1, which area shall be more particularly described as CD-1(262), and the only uses permitted within the said area, subject to such conditions as Council may by resolution prescribe, and the only uses for which development permits will be issued are:

+- (a) Neighbourhood House; - (b) Multiple Dwelling containing a maximum of 23 dwelling units all of which shall be eligible for government funding; - (c) accessory uses customarily ancillary to the above uses. - 3.
+Floor Space Ratio - 3.1 The floor space ratio shall not exceed 1.11.

+3.2 The following shall be included in the computation of floor space ratio:

-- (b) stairways, fire escapes, elevator shafts and other features which the Director of Planning considers similar, to be measured by their gross cross-sectional areas and included in the measurements for each floor at which they are located. - 3.3 The following shall be excluded in the computation of floor space ratio: - (a) open residential balconies or sundecks, and any other appurtenances which, in the opinion of the Director of Planning, are similar to the foregoing; - (b) patios and roof gardens, provided that the Director of Planning first approves the design of sunroofs and walls; - (c) where floors are used for off-street parking and loading, bicycle storage, heating and mechanical equipment, or uses which in the opinion of the Director of Planning are similar to the foregoing, those floors or portions thereof so used, which: - (i) are at or below the base surface, provided that the maximum exclusion for a parking space shall not exceed 24 feet in length; or - (ii) are above the base surface and where developed as off-street parking are located in an accessory building situated in the rear yard, provided that the maximum exclusion for a parking space shall not exceed 24 feet in length; - (d) amenity areas, including recreation facilities and meeting rooms, to a maximum total of 10 percent of the total building floor area; - (e) areas of undeveloped floors located above the highest storey or half-storey, or adjacent to a half-storey with a ceiling height of less than 4 feet, and to which there is no permanent means of access other than a hatch; and - (f) residential storage space provided that where the space is provided at or above base surface, the maximum exclusion shall be 40 square feet per dwelling unit.
+(a) all floors having a minimum ceiling height of 4 feet, including earthen floor, both above and below ground level, to be measured to the extreme outer limits of the building; and (b) stairways, fire escapes, elevator shafts and other features which the Director of Planning considers similar, to be measured by their gross cross-sectional areas and included in the measurements for each floor at which they are located.

+3.3 The following shall be excluded in the computation of floor space ratio:

+- (a) open residential balconies or sundecks, and any other appurtenances which, in the opinion of the Director of Planning, are similar to the foregoing; - (b) patios and roof gardens, provided that the Director of Planning first approves the design of sunroofs and walls; - (c) where floors are used for off-street parking and loading, bicycle storage, heating and mechanical equipment, or uses which in the opinion of the Director of Planning are similar to the foregoing, those floors or portions thereof so used, which: - (i) are at or below the base surface, provided that the maximum exclusion for a parking space shall not exceed 24 feet in length; or - (ii) are above the base surface and where developed as off-street parking are located in an accessory building situated in the rear yard, provided that the maximum exclusion for a parking space shall not exceed 24 feet in length; - (d) amenity areas, including recreation facilities and meeting rooms, to a maximum total of 10 percent of the total building floor area; - (e) areas of undeveloped floors located above the highest storey or half-storey, or adjacent to a half-storey with a ceiling height of less than 4 feet, and to which there is no permanent means of access other than a hatch; and - (f) residential storage space provided that where the space is provided at or above base surface, the maximum exclusion shall be 40 square feet per dwelling unit. - 4.
+Height